Department of Psychology

 Psychology M.A. degree eligibility

-As part of the overall doctoral program, a master's degree in psychology—based on the successful completion of course work for the degree—is available to students enrolled in the Ph.D. or Psy.D. degree program.
-Eligibility for the M.A. degree requires the student to complete 51 units of course work and to formally apply, by submitting a petition to graduate, for the degree.
-The Department of Psychology does not admit students to an M.A.-only degree program; and the M.A. degree is not formally awarded at commencement.
-Students do not participate in the graduation exercise.
+As part of the overall doctoral program, a master's degree in psychology—based on the successful completion of coursework for the degree—is available for students enrolled in the Ph.D. or Psy.D. degree program.
+Eligibility for the M.A. degree requires student to complete 52 units of coursework and to formally apply, by submitting the required forms, for the degree.
+The Department of Psychology does not admit students to an M.A.-only degree program.
+The M.A. degree is not formally awarded at commencement and students do not participate in graduation exercises.

 Chair